Apollo1840/machine_learning_theory/dl/neural_network_basics.md

 Instead of using the gradient, Adam used u and the u is scaled by the square root of v.

+In Adam, learning rate is more like maximum of step length. actual 'learning rate' is adaptive to the variance of the gradient.

 ### AdamW

+**Weight decay**: when update the parameters, also minus a scaled value of the parameter.
 In SGD, weight decay is essential equal to L2 regulariation.

-AdamW decoupled the weight decay, lets have some regulariation effect (without actually have L2 penalty term) and be stable at the same time.
+AdamW implements decoupled weight decay.
+This provides the desired regularization effect of L2 without interfering with Adam's adaptive learning rate mechanism, leading to better performance.

 ### Training
 #### reference